jmbeach/miniature-calendar-desktop-setter/README.md

 # Miniature Calendar Installer

-This is a python script which downloads the latest image from [miniature-calendar.com](http://miniature-calendar.com/) and sets it as your desktop background image.
-Currently only works on Mac.
+This is a python script which downloads the latest image from [miniature-calendar.com](http://miniature-calendar.com/) and sets it as your desktop background image. **Currently only works on Mac**.

 ## Install